cml-classroom/geog4-6300-lab-6-vijay-murthy/Lab-6_regression.md

 The multivariate model shows a positive coefficient for all variables except min temp.
 However, magnitudes for annual rainfall and population are quite small, with an order of magnitude at or below 10^-6.
-Magnitudes for max temp and min temp are larger, with magnitues of 10^-3 and 10^-2, respectively.
+The magnitude agnitude of max temp is larger at 10^-3 .
 The F-statistic value of 312.1 and the p-value of less than 2.2 x 10^-16 shows that the model is useful, and the R-squared value of 0.64 tells us that about 64% of the variance in the data is explained by our model.

 **Question 7** *Use a histogram and a map to assess the normality of residuals and any spatial autocorrelation.
 Summarise any notable